This article was updated in June 2022.

-Live events are a powerful way to engage with your target audience and generate brand awareness.
-But since events usually come with a high cost, hitting your attendance goals, and ultimately your new customer goals, is vital to your success...and possibly even your job.
+In-person events are a powerful way to engage with your target audience and generate brand awareness.
+But since events usually come with a high cost, hitting your attendance goals, and ultimately your new customer goals, is vital to your success.

-While many companies think the solution is to generate as many attendees as possible to fill the room, this tactic will rarely work well.
-High attendance rates mean nothing if your events don’t produce quality prospects.
+While many companies think the solution is generating as many attendees as possible to fill the room, this tactic will rarely work well.
+High attendance rates mean nothing if your events don’t produce quality sales prospects.

 At Banzai, we’ve been fortunate enough to help hundreds of B2B companies boost their event marketing and lead generation.
-Here are a few of our top tips for generates quality leads.
+Here are a few of our top tips for generating quality leads.

 Tip 1: Use your website to continuously nurture your leads